Admiral-Chair/Neurodiversity_Political_Strategy/JRC_Board_of_Directors.md

 > I will remember that I remain a member of society, with special obligations to all my fellow human beings, those sound of mind and body as well as the infirm.
 >
 > If I do not violate this oath, may I enjoy life and art, respected while I live and remembered with affection thereafter.
 May I always act so as to preserve the finest traditions of my calling and may I long experience the joy of healing those who seek my help.

+THE HIPPOCRATIC OATH: MODERN VERSION, by Louis Lasagna in 1964.

 [Archived Board of Directors Page](https://web.archive.org/web/20221220070907/https://www.judgerc.org/board-of-directors.htm)